-2.2.4.4 Preparation of the Draft(s) by the Leading Expert(s) with the Subgroup
+2.2.4.4 Preparation of the Draft(s) by the Leading Expert with the Subgroup

-The leading expert(s) should, after consulting the members of the subgroup, establish a first draft.
+The leading expert should, after consulting the members of the subgroup, establish a first draft.
 This draft is sent to the Office of the Union (Office) which will check, as far as possible, that the draft has been prepared according to document TGP/7 and, in particular, that it conforms with the TG/Template (Annex 1).
-Thereafter, it will produce a document for distribution to the members of the TWP(s) concerned for discussion at their session(s).
-In the case of Test Guidelines which have been considered by the relevant TWP(s) (Step 5) and where the responsible TWP has requested a revision and re-presentation amendment of the draft, the leading expert(s) should, after consulting the members of the subgroup, establish a further draft for consideration at the following TWP meeting in the manner explained above.
+Thereafter, it will produce a document for distribution to the members of the TWP(s) concerned for discussion at their session(s).^h In the case of Test Guidelines which have been considered by the relevant TWP(s) (Step 5) and where the responsible TWP has requested amendment of the draft, the leading expert should, after consulting the members of the subgroup, establish a further draft for consideration at the following TWP meeting in the manner explained above.